Effects of spatial dimensionality and band tilting on the longitudinal optical conductivities in Dirac bands: Intraband conductivity

 with $\chi=\parallel,\perp$.
 Based on the same reason as in the interband LOCs, the only permitted $S_{\chi}^{(\mathrm{D})}(d;\mu)$ in 1D is $S_{\parallel}^{(\mathrm{D})}(d=1;\mu)\equiv S^{(\mathrm{D})}(d=1;\mu)$ along the parallel direction, in contrast to the well-defined $S_{\parallel}^{(\mathrm{D})}(d;\mu)$ and $S_{\perp}^{(\mathrm{D})}(d;\mu)$ in 2D and 3D, showing a qualitative difference between 1D and higher dimensions.
 The explicit expressions of $S^{(\mathrm{D})}(d;\mu)$ are listed with respect to $d=1,2,3$ in Table \ref{Tab2}.

-From dimensional analysis, one can further obtain a more general result that $S^{(\mathrm{D})}(d;\mu)\propto\sigma_{0}|\mu|^{d-1}$ for $d\ge1$.
+From dimensional analysis, one can further obtain a more general result that $S^{(\mathrm{D})}(d;\mu)\propto\sigma_{0}\mu^{d-1}$ for $d\ge1$.
 In 1D, we find $S^{(\mathrm{D})}(d;\mu)$ is independent of $\mu$.
-In 2D and 3D, it restores the power dependence with respect to $|\mu|$ for the intraband LOCs in Refs. \cite{arXivTan2021,PRBCarbotte2016}.
+In 2D and 3D, it restores the power-law dependence with respect to $\mu$ for the intraband LOCs in Refs. \cite{PRBTan2022,PRBCarbotte2016}.
 These results also show that 1D is qualitatively different from higher dimensions.
+Due to this power-law dependence with respect to $\mu$ and particle-hole symmetry, we focus on the $n$-doped case ($\mu>0$) throughout this section.

-The dimensionless function $\Gamma_{jj}^{(\mathrm{D})}(d;|\mu|/\Lambda,t)$ can be categorized to be
+The dimensionless function $\Gamma_{jj}^{(\mathrm{D})}(d;\mu/\Lambda,t)$ can be categorized to be

 for different chemical potential $\mu$, dimension ($d=1,2,3$), and components ($\chi=\parallel$ and $\chi=\perp$).
 In the untilted phase ($t=0$), the dimensionless function $\Gamma_{\chi}^{(\mathrm{IB})}(\omega,d;\mu, t)=1$.